equinix-labs/otel-cli/README.md

 Go and intended to be used in shell scripts and other places where the best option available for sending spans is executing another program.

+otel-cli can be added to your scripts with no configuration and it will run as normal but in non-recording mode and will emit no traces.
+This follows the OpenTelemetry community's philosophy of "first, do no harm" and makes it so you can add otel-cli to your code and later turn it on.

-Since this needs to connect to the OTLP endpoint on each run, it is highly recommended to have a localhost opentelemetry collector running so this doesn't slow down your program too much and you don't spam outbound connections on each command.
+Since otel-cli needs to connect to the OTLP endpoint on each run, it is highly recommended to use a localhost opentelemetry collector that can buffer spans so that the connection cost does not slow down your program too much.

 ## Getting Started